Darkxell/PMDMMO/doc/dungeon engine.md

 *resultingEvents* list.
 This avoids code redundancy and allows complex interactions.

+# Event listening

+Objects from the entire project may implement the *DungeonEventListener* interface.
+If so and if implemented properly, these Objects will have a method called after an Event is processed.
+This allows for a multitude of complex mechanics.
+For now, only Abilities implement this Interface, but more will be added if necessary.

+Events can also have **flags**.
+These should have no impact on the behavior but should help comunication between other objects that manipulate Events (for example, to avoid doing the same process multiple times on a single Event).

 # Turn order

 Due to movement speed affecting how many times a Pokémon may act in a turn,